| |

 How To Store Deviled Eggs

-Store in the fridge in an air-tight container for up to four days.
+Store in the refrigerator in an airtight container for up to four days.
+If storing on the platter, wrap with plastic wrap.

 What To Serve With Deviled Eggs